Ju4r3z13/CS4337Project1/devlog.md

 I also need to fix the operator logic where I made the mistake of interpreting "-" as a subtraction.
 However the project indicates it is a "unary operator that negates the value of an expression" So next fixes are the use of "-", implementing history, and doing error checking.

+10/24/2025 1:30 pm
+Still working in the history logic, it has been kind of confusing to undesrtand what I need to do with the $n part.
+I have completed all error handling in eval-expression and fixed all logic errors so far.
+I am yet to test the entirety of the function because the carried variable "history" is not assigned anything yet.